 Returning oyster reefs to the Noosa River

+An important goal of the project is to enhance Noosa’s fishing experiences.
 Oyster reefs are natural structures that provide food-rich habitat for a diversity of fish species.
 For estuarine fishes, oyster reefs provide two key functions:

 - They provide structurally complex habitat that fish use for resting, seeking refuge from predators and spawning; and

 - They provide a diverse range of food resources, including planktonic prey, smaller fishes and the oysters themselves, which occur in higher concentration in and around the reefs.

 Benefits of restoring shellfish reefs

 Bringing back Australia’s most threatened marine ecosystem, these native shellfish reefs, also bring back a wealth of benefits for people and nature.
 This includes: